-I am an artist, Head of Art at Eltham College, Director of Gerald Moore Gallery and I am currently studying for a doctorate at the Institute of Education.
+I am an artist, Head of Art at a school in the midlands, a doctoral student at the Institute of Education and former Director of Gerald Moore Gallery.
 I work with photography, drawing, collage, printmaking, painting, sculpture and installation, making work that plays with the juxtaposition of objects and textures to create painterly responses to environments.
 The absence of people as well as the contrived and found positioning of objects in my images emphasise implied activities and narratives.
 I have often collaborated with Emily Orley.
 In our work together, we begin projects with the idea that 'places remember events' (words that James Joyce scribbled in the margin of his notes in Ulysses) to investigate and document the history of sites in and around London.
+My doctoral studies have allowed me to explore some of the learning taking place in Gerald Moore Gallery.

-My doctoral studies are allowing me to explore what it means to be an artist, researcher and teacher and to consider the complexities and tensions that exist.
-I established a sketchbook circle in 2008 with Tanya Paget continuing to develop the project with Georgia Naish and Susan Coles, hosting an annual exhibition and workshops at Gerald Moore Gallery.
-I am a member of the NSEAD Council and a regular attendee of the APPG for Art and Design Education at parliament.
+I established a sketchbook circle in 2009 with Tanya Paget continuing to develop the project with Georgia Naish and Susan Coles, hosting an annual exhibition and workshops at Gerald Moore Gallery.

 Susan M Coles